 Go here to learn how to create a new WordPress page:

-WordPress Parent & Child Pages
+Parent & Child Pages

-(Display A List Of Your Pages Using A Pages Widget)
+(Displaying A List Of Your Pages Using A Pages Widget)

 In the above screenshot, a “Pages Widget” is used to display links to five parent pages and three “nested” pages.

-WP Page Templates
+WordPress Page Templates

 - Sales Pages

-- Opt-In Pages
+- Squeeze Pages

 - Video Pages